brunopenso/awscognitodemo-webapp/README.md

 Branch:amplify-basic-cli

-Summary: Used the Amplify framework to do all the stuff, from code to Amazon configuration.
+Summary: Used the Amplify framework to do all the stuff, from code to AWS configuration.

 ## Option 2